English Assist Program

-English Assist is exclusive to international undergraduate and postgraduate coursework students in their first semester of study.
+The English Assist Program is exclusive to international undergraduate and postgraduate coursework students in their first semester of study.
 The program has a range of activities to choose from, including self-paced lectures and modules, and weekly tutorials and small group workshops run by specialist language tutors.
 No preparation is required for these activities.

 The English Assist Program offers three streams of support

-Converse and Connect
+Communicate and Connect

 The workshops will assist you with the spoken language needed to fully participate in key study activities such as tutorials, seminars, group projects, oral presentations, and social conversations.

-Reading and writing in English
+Reading and Writing in English

 This self-guided course will provide a combination of lectures and modules to help you build your skills and confidence in writing and reading in English.

 Once you complete these modules, we encourage you to make a 30-minute one-on-one mentoring appointment with a Learning Advisor from the Writing Centre.
 These appointments can be made via the Writing Centre website, and are currently available both in-person at the Writing Centre (Level 3, Hub Central) and online (Zoom) from Monday to Friday 10am to 4pm.
-Bookings are limited, so check back regularly.

-What do I learn in the tutorials?
+What do I learn in the English Assist Program?

-Each week focuses on a particular aspect of reading, writing, speaking and listening at university, for example
+Each week focuses on a particular aspect of reading, writing, speaking and listening at university, for example:

 - reading effectively